Prudhvi Raj

-Balireddy Prudhviraj (born August 6, 1964) is an Indian actor and politician who appears in Telugu films.
-Known for his comic roles, he has acted in over 100 films.
-He is noted for his dialogue of 30 Years Industry in the 2002 film Khadgam, which also became his moniker.
+Balireddy Prudhviraj (born 6 August 6 1964) is an Indian actor and politician known for his roles in Telugu films.
+He has appeared in over 100 films, primarily in comedic roles, and is widely recognised for his iconic dialogue "30 years industry" from the 2002 film Khadgam.

-In February 2019, he was appointed as state secretary to YSR Congress Party of Andhra Pradesh.
-He worked as chairman of SVBC TV channel run by Tirumala Tirupati Devasthanams until January 2020.
+In addition to his career in cinema, Prudhviraj has been actively involved in politics.
+In February 2019, he was appointed as the state secretary of the YSR Congress Party in Andhra Pradesh.
+He also served as the chairman of the SVBC TV channel, which is operated by Tirumala Tirupati Devasthanams, until January 2020.
+Prudhviraj is currently a member of the Janasena Party.